-• Coordinate the site assessment to determine whether it is safe and appropriate to reoccupy the facility in the event a building and/or its systems have been damaged.
+- Coordinate the site assessment to determine whether it is safe and appropriate to reoccupy the facility in the event a building and/or its systems have been damaged. - Notify the Emergency Building Warden of all emergencies.

 7.3 Shelter in Place Emergency Procedures